 And we do.
 We dutifully accept that artists have skills not possessed by lesser mortals — and we plod along the more traveled path, coloring between the lines.

 That is why Twyla Tharp’s book is so important: It explodes that harmful myth and, in the process, returns our creativity to us, whether we’re “artists” or accountants.
-And she does it in language that could convince anyone from a timid l6-year-old to a middle-aged woman who “wants to write” but has just never gotten around to it.
+And she does it in language that could convince anyone from a timid l6-year-old to an elder who “wants to write” but has just never gotten around to it.

 Let’s be clear: This is NOT a book about dance.
 Her biography as a choreographer may be vast — Tharp has choreographed 130 dances, five Hollywood movies and two Broadway shows, including the greatly acclaimed collaboration with Billy Joel called “Movin’ Out” — but there is almost nothing in these pages to suggest the glory of her career.
 Or even her brilliance.
 “The Creative Habit” is about one thing, and one only: the habit of working — and working hard — at something you care about.
 [To buy the book from Amazon, click here.
 For the Kindle edition, click here.]

-So this is what Tharp wants you to know about her: Every morning at 5:30 , she awakes and goes directly to a gym where she lifts weights for two hours.
+So this is what Tharp wants you to know about her: In the years when she was creating dances, she woke up every morning at 5:30 and went directly to a gym where she lifted weights for two hours.
 Why?
 For physical strength.
-And more: because the ritual of lifting steel jumpstarts her creativity in her real work.
+And more: because the ritual of lifting steel jumpstarted her creativity in her real work.

 That’s right.
 Tharp sees creativity as a blue-collar work — as real, honest, sweaty labor.
 And in that work, repetition is crucial; you are, in effect, training your muscles to do the heavy lifting that creativity requires.